dspruell/aslookup/README.md

 well for a one-off lookups.
 It is not optimized for bulk lookups over the Whois protocol.

-Currently only IPv4 addresses are looked up.
-The client also maintains a listing of IP networks which are unroutable internet addresses, typically special use ranges in RFCs.
+Both IPv4 and IPv6 addresses are supported.
+The client also maintains a listing of IP networks which are unroutable internet addresses, typically in special use RFC ranges.
 In this way it can both filter out addresses from queries which are a waste of time, as well as provide context to the user on the address.

 ## Installation